nguyenthanhcong101096/ovian-assignment/README.md

 - Hashids for short code generation
 - Rack::Attack for request rate limiting

+## Persistence

+Short-link mappings are persisted in PostgreSQL rather than application memory.
+Restarting the Rails application does not remove previously generated links, and existing short URLs can still be resolved after the application starts again.

 ## Collision Strategy

 Short codes are generated from the database primary key using Hashids.
 Since the